 "I gave loyalty to someone who, truthfully, does not deserve loyalty," he said.

-His testimony before the House Oversight Committee will be the first time he publicly pulls back the curtain on 10-plus years by Trump's side.
-He's also testifying behind closed-doors before the Senate Intelligence Committee and the House Intelligence Committee.
+He testified before the House Oversight Committee in February 2019, publicly pulling back the curtain on 10-plus years by Trump's side.
+He also testified behind closed doors before the Senate Intelligence Committee and the House Intelligence Committee.

 Before the White House